 - Fast funding, providing you with the money you need to pay your back taxes quickly

-If you find yourself having to pay back taxes, calculate what you owe using the five steps listed above as a guideline, determine how to best pay back the money and then take action.
-You’ll feel better when you do.
-Read More about Discover Personal Loans
+Remember: If you find yourself having to pay back taxes, take a deep breath and follow the steps above.
+Calculate what you owe, make a plan for paying back the money, and take action.
+You’ll feel much better when you do.